 Matthew Bourne is renowned for his bold adaptations of classical ballets including Nutcracker, Swan Lake and Sleeping Beauty.
-The clever re-writes unearth previously unexplored elements of these well-loved stories and his company, New Adventures, impressively engages audiences through innovative contemporary dance.
-As a dedicated balletomane, I have found Bourne’s inventive interpretations deliciously refreshing so I expected Matthew Bourne’s Edward Scissorhands (a work that does not exist in the classical ballet repertoire) to be similarly “cutting-edge”.
+The clever re-writes reveal previously unexplored elements of well-loved stories and his company, New Adventures, impressively engages audiences through innovative contemporary dance.
+As a dedicated balletomane, I have found Bourne’s inventive interpretations deliciously refreshing so I expected Edward Scissorhands (a work that does not exist in the classical ballet repertoire) to be similarly “cutting-edge”.

 Happily, opening night was a “shear” delight, with Bourne proving once again how sharply attuned he is to theatregoers’ predilection for quirky stories told well.
 Based on Tim Burton’s 1990 fantasy film, Edward Scissorhands is the touching tale of a boy created by a bereaved father.
 In Bourne’s dark prologue, we learn that the late Edward was a young boy who was struck dead by lightning while playing with scissors.
 His grieving father becomes determined to bring his son back to life and sets to work producing an artificial being.
 Unfortunately, the eccentric creator is frightened to death by Halloween trick-or-treaters, leaving Edward alone and unfinished – with scissor blades for hands.